Alexander-Werlen/API-youtube-video-summarizer-/README.md

 # Youtube Video Summarizer

-This project uses **Youtube Data API** to get the full transcript of the video.
+This project uses **YouTube Data API** to get the full transcript of the video.
 Then it employs **OpenAI API** to make a summary of the transcript with the *gpt-3.5-turbo* language model.
-For a given video, it will summarize all its content into aproximatelly 100 words.
+For a given video, it will summarize all its content into approximatelly 100 words.

 ## How to use